MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-global-handlers.md

 ---
-title: Support user keyword responses | Microsoft Docs
+title: Listen for messages | Microsoft Docs
-description: Teach your bot to listen for and handle user input containing certain keywords using the Bot Builder SDK for Node.js.
+description: Learn how to enable your bot to listen for and handle user input containing certain keywords using the Bot Builder SDK for Node.js.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand